Luke Ivanovic

-Luke Ivanovic (born 6 June 2000) is an Australian professional soccer player who plays as a striker for USL Championship side Monterey Bay.
+Luke Ivanovic (born 6 June 2000) is an Australian professional soccer player who plays as a striker for Finnish club Turun Palloseura.

 Early years

 Ivanovic started playing football with the Football NSW Institute and APIA Leichhardt.

 Club career

 Bonnyrigg White Eagles

 In March 2017, at the age of 16, Ivanovic made his senior debut for Bonnyrigg White Eagles in the opening game of the 2017 NPL NSW Men's 1 season against Sydney Olympic.

 Sydney FC

 Ivanovic joined A-League club Sydney FC in 2018.
 In January 2019, following a couple of senior appearances from the bench and based on his Y-League form, the club signed Ivanovic to a senior contract until the end of the 2018–19 A-League season.
 The following month he made his starting debut against Melbourne City, scoring his first goal for the club.
 At the end of the season he signed a one-year contract extension until the end of the 2019–20 A-League season.
 In December 2019, he signed a contract extension with the club, until the end of the 2021–22 A-League season.
 In July 2021, with one year left remaining on his contract, Sydney FC allowed Ivanovic to leave to allow him to receive more regular game time.